-Next to the so much beloved openness, accessibility, proletarian spirit and seemed to be absent weakness of public blockchain systems such as Bitcoin or Ethereum, the closed nature and limitations of the permissioned blockchain look like a nonsense.
+Next to so much beloved openness, accessibility, proletarian spirit, and seemed to be an absent weakness of public blockchain systems such as Bitcoin or Ethereum, the closed nature, and limitations of the permissioned blockchain look like nonsense.

-Why would you build something whose main power lies in the decentralization and a large number of its users and then limit this number?
+Why would you build something the main power of which lies in decentralization and a large number of its users, and then limit this number?

 There must be strong reasons for that.
 And there are some, make no mistake.
-To understand what are they and how to deal with them, some foundations have to be considered.
-Blockchain Cornerstones
+To understand what they are and how to deal with them, some foundations have to be considered.

 A blockchain is a list of records (blocks) linked and secured by means of the cryptography (chain).
 The already formed ledger cannot be changed in any way except for being augmented by new records appearing with respect to a certain rule/algorithm.

 It's a bit like a building — you cannot remove the already cemented bricks but you can add some at the top.

 What makes sure that no blocks remain modified is the fact that the list of records is stored and concurrently processed in each (or a certain unknown number) of the participating computers.

 Any form of cheating would require the amount of computing power that overcomes the accumulative potential of the chained CPUs.
 It makes the task quite complicated even if there are a dozen of users in the chain.
 Imagine thousands or millions — they form a plainly impenetrable wall for hackers.